 Pet food labels can tell you a lot.
 Cheaper brands can bulk up the food with fillers, these are usually corn or wheat and are of little nutritional benefit to cats.
 The main ingredient is always listed first, followed by the next main ingredient etc. You want to be looking for food which lists meat first or as close to first as possible.

 This is usually bought from the supermarket.
 Cans come in a variety of sizes from the standard 400g to teeny little super premium “gourmet” ones.
 Canned food is typically made up of 70-80% water.

 Dry food (or kibble) is very popular among cat owners.
 It is made up of around 10% water.
 Cheaper brands, in particular, can contain too many fillers.
 These are made up of carbohydrates which cats don’t need in large quantities.
-Think about the make-up of your wild cat’s typical prey (say a mouse), it would not be high in carbohydrates but would be predominantly made up of water, protein, fat and a few carbs.
+Think about the makeup of your wild cat’s typical prey (say a mouse), it is not high in carbohydrates but would be predominantly made up of water, protein, fat and a few carbs.
 So, always read the ingredients panel carefully to make sure that the brand you are selecting is not high in fillers, and the leading ingredient is meat and not corn or wheat.

 You can purchase dry food from the supermarket, pet store or your veterinarian.
 Supermarket brands tend to be of poorer quality than brands available from your veterinarian or pet store.

 Prescription diets may be necessary if your cat develops a medical condition such as kidney disease, urinary tract disorders, food allergies, weight loss.
 They come in dry and canned but you can only purchase them from your veterinarian.
 There are prescription diets for the following conditions:

 - Oral care